Cyber Safety at PLU

 Phishing is identified by a seemingly legitimate email request to verify your bank account, IRS records or other important personal information.
 These messages ask for you to click on a link or reply to an email to the ‘bank’ and enter your SSN, bank account number or other personal information.
 ALWAYS contact the organization by phone to ask if the request is legitimate.
 Do not click on the link since it will not take you to your bank or other known legitimate locations.

 You may receive a message from an account that appears to have an official PLU email address.
-Recent messages appear to come from "email@example.com" or "PLU.EDU".
-The subject line may contain wording such as "VERIFY YOUR PLU.EDU EMAIL ACCOUNT NOW" or "CONFIRM YOUR PLU.EDU E-MAIL ACCOUNT IMMEDIATELY!!!".
+Recent messages appear to come from “email@example.com” or “firstname.lastname@example.org”.
+The subject line may contain wording such as “VERIFY YOUR PLU.EDU EMAIL ACCOUNT NOW” or “Update Regarding Employee Benefits”.
+Recently, some have also come as document or forms being shared from legitimate sources such as DropBox.com to lure you into providing sensitive information.

-These messages are NOT sent by PLU Information & Technology Services.
-They are rather clever phishing scams that have been around for several year and target universities by asking people to provide their e-mail account usernames and passwords.
-Once they have this information, they use it to log into the university Webmail system and send out thousands of spam e-mails from the account.
+These messages are NOT sent by PLU Information & Technology Services or PLU staff members.
+They are rather clever phishing scams that target universities by asking people to provide their e-mail account usernames and passwords and other personal information.

 PLU Information & Technology Services will NEVER ask you to reveal your password or other such personal information via e-mail.
-If you receive any other such e-mails in the future, never hesitate to e-mail firstname.lastname@example.org and ask about its veracity.
+If you receive any other such e-mails in the future, never hesitate to email email@example.com and ask about its validity.

 Spyware is software that has the ability to gather information from your computer without your knowledge and provide the data to others for marketing or illegal purposes.
 This software can also slow your computer and the network to a crawl.
 You can read more here.